MobleyLab/benchmarksets/README.md

 ### Submit a pull request

 We also welcome contributions to the material which is already here to extend it (see Section IV in our paper) and encourage you to actually propose changes via a "pull request", even to the paper itself.
 This will allow us to track your contributions, as well.
+Specifically, the full list of contributors to the updated paper and data can be appended to subsequent versions of this work, as they would be for a software project.

 ## Manifest